Skip to content

 1. Swap the key pair.
 Replace your TZ-API-KEY-ID and TZ-API-SECRET-KEY env vars with the values from your live account's API Keys page.
 The base URL stays the same.

-3. Start small.
+4. Start small.
 Paper doesn't model market impact, queue position, partial-fill behavior, or borrow fees.
 Place a few small orders first to verify your assumptions hold against the real market.

-4. Guard live writes.
-If your tool can write to both environments, add an explicit accountType assertion before every mutating call: verify accountType === "Paper" when targeting paper, and verify accountType !== "Paper" when targeting live.
-A misconfigured env var should never be the only thing between a script and a real order.
+5. Guard live writes.
+If your tool can write to both environments, confirm accountType from the API before every mutating call: accountType === "Paper" when targeting paper, and accountType !== "Paper" when targeting live.

 Where to next